eurotsunamirisk/Applied-Statistics-and-Probability-Analysis/README.md

 - Probabilistic model of linear regression.
 - Introduction to the standard Monte Carlo Simulation method.

-Emphasis is placed on demonstrating the application of probabilistic concepts through real research examples.
+With focusing on the application of probabilistic concepts through real research examples.

 ## License